 - DfT to commission Network Rail to design and plan additional routes to achieve levels of service and promote economic growth

-- DfT to commit funding to implement a faster, continuously available rail route to south-west within a decade.
+- DfT to commit funding to implement a faster, continuously available rail link with the South-West within a decade.

 The south west Peninsula Rail Task Force gave the Government its 3 point plan for improving the rail lines in Somerset, Devon and Cornwall to support economic growth.
 It asked for: